austinvernsonger/stage-up/PRESS-RELEASE.md

   > Answer a few questions and start browsing your matches.

 ## Customer Quote ##
   > I've met so many artists that I'm excited to work with.
-Thanks, Lobster!
+Thanks, StageUp!

 ## Closing and Call to Action ##
-  > Lobster.
+  > StageUp.
 Find your community.